parsabagheri1390/smartdoctor/README.md

 A machine learning-based system that predicts the risk of various diseases (like diabetes, heart conditions, etc.) based on user's health metrics and provides simple recommendations.

+## explanation :
+This project is a smart doctor that tells you whether you have that disease or not, based on the data you give it.
+The diseases in this project are like diabetes, heart disease, heart failure, high blood pressure, and depression.
 ## Features
 - Disease Prediction: Uses ML models to predict diabetes, heart disease, hypertension, and more.
 - Health Recommendations: Provides basic advice based on the prediction results.